BrianHGinc/Verilog-Floating-Point-Clock-Divider/README.md

 -------------------------------------------------------------------------------------------
  BHG_FP_clk_divider.v   V1.3, Feb 02, 2025.
 -------------------------------------------------------------------------------------------
   v1.3 - Corrected the PPM calculation + added 1 bit to the M divider counter for the occasional requirement.
-(Thanks to 'dennowiggle' for catching the error)
+(Thanks to 'dennowiggle' for catching the bugs)

 -------------------------------------------------------------------------------------------
  BHG_FP_clk_divider.v   V1.2, August 10, 2022.